Friday, October 18, 2024

 Today is Budget day and all eyes will focus on it, but it should not deny due recognition to Home Minister, Dato Seri Saifuddin Nasution Ismail for successfully manouvering this decades-long and contentious issue of citizenship to do the amendment to the act.

-It is a long overdue amendment to a longstanding gender inequality issue and grave injustice towards Malaysian women.
-Their off-spring were denied citizenship for the simple reason they fell in love and had foreign husbands.
+It is a long overdue amendment to a long-standing gender inequality issue and grave injustice towards Malaysian women.
+Their off-springs were denied citizenship for the simple reason they fell in love and had foreign husbands.

-Since it was difficult for the husband to gain employment in Malaysia, they ended up working and uprooted abroad.
+Since it was difficult for the foreign husband of Malaysian wives to gain employment in Malaysia, they ended up being uprooted abroad.
 Its common to encounter Malaysians living abroad and contemporaries stuck in this predicament with family ended up in limbo from being denied access to employment, health services and education.

 The citizenship problem also contributed to the Malaysian brain drain.
 Once abroad it is not easy to bring them back.
-The reason the once led by MOF SecGen, Talent Corp initiative ended as a failure.
+The reason the Talent Corp initiative once led by MOF Sec-Gen ended up as a failure.

-The constraint to greater gender inequality still remain and Family Frontier wanted the amendment to be restrospective.
-At least Saifuddin had the political will kick start by moving ahead and pursue this low hanging fruit
+The constraint to greater gender inequality still remain and the group Family Frontier wanted the amendment to be restrospective.
+But thats too much to ask.
+At least, Saifuddin had the political will kick start by moving ahead and pursue this low hanging fruit

 The citizenship amendment was well balanced and fair with women ended up as the big winner.
 It got approved in Parliament with more than the two third majority required; 206 in support, one oppose, 14 absent and one suspended.